-H.3 Road Works (including footpaths)
+H.4 Road Works (including footpaths)

-The following works must be completed to the satisfaction of Council, in compliance with Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012) unless expressly provided otherwise by these conditions at the Principal Contractor's or Owner's expense:
+The following works must be completed to the satisfaction of Council, in accordance with the Roads Act 1993 approvals and comply with Council's "Specification for Roadworks, Drainage and Miscellaneous Works" dated February 2012 unless expressly provided otherwise by these conditions at the principal contractor's or owner's expense:

-- a) stormwater pipes, pits and connections to public stormwater systems within the road, - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs, - g) new or replacement street trees, - h) new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street. - i) new or reinstated kerb and guttering within the road, and - j) new or reinstated road surface pavement within the road.
+- a) Stormwater pipes, pits and connections to public stormwater systems within the road; - b) Driveways and vehicular crossings within the road; - c) Removal of redundant driveways and vehicular crossings; - d) New footpaths within the road; - e) Relocation of existing power/light pole - f) relocation/provision of street signs - g) New or replacement street trees; - h) New footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street.

-Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
+- i) New or reinstated kerb and guttering within the road; and - j) New or reinstated road surface pavement within the road. - Note: Security held by Council pursuant to section 80A(6) of the Act will not be release by Council until compliance has been achieved with this condition.
 An application for refund of security must be submitted with the Final Occupation Certificate to Council.
 This form can be downloaded from Council's website www.woollahra.nsw.gov.au or obtained from Council's customer service centre.

-Standard Condition: H13 (Autotext HH13)
+Standard Condition: H13

-H.4 Works-As-Executed Certification of Stormwater Systems
+H.5 Positive Covenant & Works-As-Executed certification of stormwater systems

-Prior to issue of any Occupation Certificate, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted, for approval by the Principal Certifying Authority, certifying:
+On completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings supplied to the Principal Certifier detailing:

-- a) compliance with conditions of development consent relating to stormwater, - b) that all below ground structures are fully tanked and subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings. - c) that only one stormwater outlet pipe to kerb has been constructed within the frontage of the site. - d) that the stormwater works have been constructed in accordance with the approved construction stormwater plans, - e) pipe invert levels and surface levels to Australian Height Datum, and - f) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater and flooding, - b) that the flood protection measures in the flood impact risk assessment report for the major flooding have been fully implemented; - c) the structural adequacy of the following stormwater structures: - mechanical flood barriers; - stormwater treatment system; - rain gardens; - rainwater tank; and - pump-out system - d) that the works have been constructed in accordance with the approved design and will provide the detention storage volume and attenuation in accordance with the submitted calculations, - e) pipe invert levels and surface levels to Australian Height Datum, and - f) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.